thisisobate/kyverno-website/src/content/docs/policies/other/require-unique-external-dns/require-unique-external-dns.md

 ---
-title: "Require Unique External DNS Services"
+title: 'Require Unique External DNS Services'
 category: Other
 version: 1.6.0
 subject: Service
-policyType: "validate"
+policyType: 'validate'
 description: >
   ExternalDNS, part of Kubernetes SIGs, triggers the creation of external DNS records in supported providers when the annotation`external-dns.alpha.kubernetes.io/hostname` is present.
 Like with internal DNS, duplicates must be avoided.
 This policy requires every such Service have a cluster-unique hostname present in the value of the annotation.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/require-unique-external-dns/require-unique-external-dns.yaml" target="-blank">/other/require-unique-external-dns/require-unique-external-dns.yaml</a>

 ```yaml